Salt Point features 34 scenic acres of historic Cayuga Lake shoreline. Visit Salt Point to:

 • Discover Lansing history and the lost days of Libertyville and International Salt Company.

 • Bring a picnic, fishing gear, and binoculars.
-Dogs on leashes welcome.
+Dogs on leashes are welcome.

 Known locally for many years as UC Point, Salt Point is leased by Lansing from New York.
 Local officials, Friends of Salt Point, Cayuga Bird Club, and other volunteers are currently restoring the natural beauty of this scenic peninsula by adding walking trails, native trees and shrubs, and vital wildlife habitat.